TheSameMan/dir2ram/README.md

 # dir2ram
-This repository contains a bash script for transferring folders with SSD to RAM and periodic backup to HDD in order to reduce unnecessary SSD rewriting cycles.
+This repository contains a bash script for transferring folders from SSD to RAM and periodic backup to HDD in order to reduce unnecessary SSD rewriting cycles.

 ## System requirements:
   Arch-based Linux (tested in Manjaro 20.2.1)